input-output-hk/atala-prism/prism-backend/infra/readme.md

 All development EC2 instances should include SSH keys of team members no allow them logging in.
 To make management easier they are provided by `modules/ssh_keys` terraform module.
 If you want to gain access, add your key there.

-ECS clusters are running on AWS Linux 2 and username is `ec2-user` while Prometheus instance is running on Ubuntu with `ubuntu` as the username.
+ECS clusters are managed by AWS (Fargate) while Prometheus instance is running on Ubuntu with `ubuntu` as the username.

 ### Possible improvements

-#### TLS support

 For now all data is transported over unsecured HTTP protocol.
 TLS keys and certificates should be added to Envoy in order secure the communication before going to production.